Philip D. Armour III House

 The Philip D. Armour III House is a historic mansion in Lake Bluff, Illinois, USA.
 It was built for Philip D. Armour III, grandson of Armour and Company founder Philip D. Armour.
 It was designed in the Tudor Revival style by architect Harrie T. Lindeberg.
 It was listed on the National Register of Historic Places in 1996.

+It remains privately owned as of 2025.